 Special Dietary Requirements and Allergies

-Whataburger doesn’t publish a downloadable allergen PDF at a stable public link; its official allergen information lives in an interactive lookup tool.
+Whataburger doesn’t publish a downloadable allergen PDF at a stable public link.
+Its official allergen information lives in an interactive lookup tool.
 Recipes, the bun lineup, and suppliers can also vary by location.
 So treat this guide as a starting point and verify current ingredients at the restaurant or through Whataburger’s official allergen tool, especially if you have a serious allergy.
 For gluten-sensitive diners, there’s no certified gluten-free menu here, and the same cross-contact fryer issue applies, so confirm directly with your location.

 Tips for Vegetarians at Whataburger